colebrookson/theRmal-landscape/docs/discussion-notes/cole-david-meeting-notes.md

     * some nice things come from Jensen's inequality does where you start your infection (spatially, i.e. like a patch have an effect on what the dynamics end up looking like)
     * the key would be to solve the two equilibrium solutions for variation in S and T (temperature)
     * first pass, bruke force loop through this calculation and draw S from some random distribution, draw $T$ from some set, and then what is the resultant $C$ -- the negative value of $C$ is just the $C = 0$, -- if you only imagine a tiny bit of variation, you'll see something pretty different

+##

+* there's a distributional transform option in mathematica that I might be able to try to get better
+* mathematica isn't going to give you output over the range you ask for
+* david to send some learning templates
+* some notational things that are worth learning as well
+*